 What this game does provide is a snapshot of major consumer brands’ relative standing in 2013.
 While it seems unlikely that most of these companies are going anywhere, Yahoo has lost considerable market share in the last three years, decreasing from around 12% to 4.7%.
 In contrast, Spotify reported 140 million active users in June of this year, a marked increase when compared to the 24 million it boasted in March of 2013.
 Whilst the likes of Google, Facebook and Spotify enjoyed growth in the last three years, Yahoo has failed to capitalise on the social potential of acquisitions Flikr and Tumblr and consequently found itself in decline.
 It wouldn’t be at all surprising if Facebook or Twitter cropped up in a present day Empire iteration – both platforms have widespread usage and in turn cultural sway.
 Such is their influence that they’re even acknowledged to have significantly impacted recent political changes.

 So what’s the relavance of this frankly ridiculous boardgame?
 Monopoly Empire typifies the hypercapitalist system in which companies and consumers operate.
-Players deal in the same big-name brands that jostle for their attention, and in the process give them just that.
-Behind the bright lights and even brighter logos the 2013 game serves as a reminder that what qualifies as a household name is changing, and that companies must either adapt or run the risk of fading into obsolescence.
+Players deal in the same big-name brands that jostle for their attention, and in the process give them just that… Anyway, behind the bright lights and even brighter logos the 2013 game also serves as a reminder that what qualifies as a household name is changing, and that companies must either adapt or run the risk of fading into obsolescence.